JuliaLang/julia/doc/stdlib/base.rst

 .. function:: procs()

-   Returns a list of all process identifiers
+   Returns a list of all process identifiers.

 .. function:: workers()

-   Returns a list of all worker process identifiers
+   Returns a list of all worker process identifiers.

+.. function:: rmprocs(pids...)

+   Removes the specified workers.

 .. function:: myid()